 Once the research phase was complete, I moved on to developing the design concepts for each child’s swimwear.

-Although I did not produce formal fashion sketches for this project, the concept development stage involved selecting fabrics, discussing style preferences with my children, and determining details such as seam placement, lining, and overall silhouette.
+Although I did not produce formal fashion sketches for this project, the concept development stage included selecting fabrics, discussing style preferences, and determining design details such as seam placement, lining, and overall silhouette.

-My experience participating in the Embrace Togs swimwear sew-along with Boo Designs was particularly helpful here.
-That project had already introduced me to key swimwear construction techniques, so I could focus more on design decisions and fit refinement rather than learning the technical process from scratch.
+My experience participating in the Embrace Togs swimwear sew-along with Boo Designs was particularly helpful at this stage.
+Having already developed an understanding of key swimwear construction techniques, I was able to focus more on refining design decisions and fit, rather than learning the technical process from the beginning.

 Prototyping, Fit Testing and Pattern Adaptation